 Current Job Openings

-REQUIREMENTS: Education: Associates Degree in Accounting/Finance discipline preferred or High School Diploma with three years equivalent experience in the non-profit accounting/finance field.
-Understand accounting fundamentals such as debits, credits, accounts receivable, accounts payable, and budgets.
-Must have prior work experience using QuickBooks.
+REQUIREMENTS: Education: Associates Degree in Accounting/Finance discipline preferred or High School Diploma with three years equivalent experience in the accounting/finance field (non-profit experience preferred).
+Must demonstrate an understand accounting fundamentals such as debits, credits, accounts payable, general ledger, journal entries, Generally Accepted Accounting Principles (GAAP), and budgets.
+Must have prior high level work experience using QuickBooks for Accounts Payable and credit card transactions.
 Ability to use software applications such as Microsoft Office.

 How To Apply

 Must pass a criminal background check and a pre-employment drug screening.